google/gapid/test/swarming/README.md

 1. The Kokoro build script `kokoro/linux/build.sh` uses `test/swarming/trigger.py` to
    schedule Swarming tests.

-2. The Swarming bot runs `test/swarming/bot-harness.sh`, which wraps `test/swarming/bot-task.sh` to make sure to always turn off the device screen at the end of the task, even upon failure or time out.
+2. The Swarming bot runs `test/swarming/bot-harness.py`, which wraps one of the scripts unders `test/swarming/bot-scripts/` and makes sure to **always** turn off the device screen at the end of the task, even upon failure or time out.
 It is important to always turn the screen off to make sure devices can cool-down, otherwise the Swarming bot may become unusable.

 3. The Kokoro build script uses `test/swarming/collect.py` to retrieve the Swarming tests results.